What To Do If Your Elderly Parent Is Being Scammed: Protecting Seniors and Caregivers from Social Isolation Scams

 Remember, in the quest for companionship, your safety and well-being are paramount.
 Stay vigilant and protect yourself as you navigate the digital world.

 Elderly scams are a growing concern that affects seniors worldwide.
 These scams can take many forms, including phone calls, emails, and in-person interactions.
-Scammers often target elderly individuals who are trusting, polite, and kind, and who may be more vulnerable due to cognitive decline or social isolation.
+Scammers often engage in targeting older adults who are trusting, polite, and kind, and who may be more vulnerable due to cognitive decline or social isolation.
 It’s essential to understand the tactics used by scammers to protect elderly parents and family members from falling victim to these scams.

 There are several common scams that target elderly individuals, including: